dotnet/EntityFramework.Docs/docs/miscellaneous/testing.rst

         :emphasize-lines: 6-8

 .. note::
-  ``DbContextOptions<TContext>`` tells the context all of it's settings, such as which database to connect to.
+  ``DbContextOptions<TContext>`` tells the context all of its settings, such as which database to connect to.
 This is the same object that is built by running the OnConfiguring method in your context.

 Writing tests
 -------------